swissup/swissup.github.io/m1/attributepages/use-cases/brand-block-in-recently-viewed-block.md

 # Display brand block in recently viewed products block

-You should add the code below in recently viewed list template.
+You have to add the code mentioned below to the recently viewed list template.

 Usually you can find it at `app/design/frontend/YOUR_PACKAGE/YOUR_THEME/template/reports/product_viewed.phtml`